dizzybeaver/SIMA/context/Custom Instructions for SUGA-ISP Development.md

 **You're operating correctly when:**
 - [OK] Waited for explicit activation phrase
+- [OK] Checked for Cache ID and prompted if missing
 - [OK] Loaded correct mode context
 - [OK] Following mode-specific guidelines
 - [OK] Not mixing behaviors from other modes